suryashch/3d_modelling/hosting-3d-model/analysis_superposing-models.md

 ## Adding the Compressed Model

 The model we wish to add to the scene is saved in the `models/piperacks` repo under the name `piperacks_lod-04.glb`.
-This file is the exact same as our LOD 100 version, except it has been compressed using the deciamte technique down to a ratio of 0.04.
+This file is the exact same as our LOD 100 version, except it has been compressed using the decimate technique down to a ratio of 0.04.

 We load this model to the scene by tweaking our original `main.js` file.
 Instead of loading our one object to the scene, we create a container that can dyamically switch which model is active at any current moment based on the camera's distance.
 Here is the code for creating the container.